ferreret/barcode_reader/README.md

 uvicorn main:app --reload --port 8000
 ```

-## �️ Command-Line Usage
+## 🖥️ Command-Line Usage

-You can also use the `barcode_decoder.py` script directly from the command line to decode barcodes from a file path.
+You can use the `barcode_decoder.py` script directly from the command line to decode barcodes from a file path.

 ```bash
 python barcode_decoder.py <filepath>